-As plants have died back you may find some rubbish and debris in your flower beds.
-Go around and pick it all up to keep your garden neat.
+Where plants have died you may find some rubbish and debris in your flower beds.
+Go around and pick it all up to keep your garden looking neat and tidy.

 Tread Carefully On Soil

-Try to avoid compacting the soil in winter as soil without aeration will freeze solid affecting plant and grass health.
+Try to avoid compacting the soil in winter as soil without aeration will freeze solid and affect plant and grass health.

 Prune Back Plants